Moving to Bacolod City, Philippines

 What is a typical expat home or apartment like in Bacolod City?

 "A typical expat home or apartment in Bacolod City, is often located in a secure and well-maintained residential area.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a living room, a dining area, and a fully equipped kitchen.
 Some homes may also have a garden or a small yard.
 The apartments, on the other hand, are usually located in modern buildings with amenities such as a swimming pool, gym, and 24-hour security.
 They are often fully furnished, with air conditioning, internet connection, and cable TV.
 The interior design usually blends modern and traditional Filipino styles, with wooden furniture, bright colors, and local artwork.
 The location is also a key factor, with many expats choosing homes close to international schools, shopping centers, hospitals, and restaurants.
-Despite being in the city, these homes and apartments often offer peaceful and quiet surroundings, providing a comfortable living environment for expats," said one expat who made the move to Bacolod City.
+Despite being in the city, these homes and apartments often offer peaceful and quiet surroundings, providing a comfortable living environment for expats," replied a member in Bacolod City.

 What is the average cost of housing in Bacolod City?